BlueFlo0d/cl-liballegro/index.md

   while (running) process_event(&event);
 }
 ```
-In Common Lisp we use CFFI to allocate the structure, and then the corresponding functions from the Allegro5 library can take those in
+In Common Lisp we use CFFI to allocate the structure, and then the corresponding functions from the Allegro5 library can take those in.
+Remember to free up the memory!
 ```lisp
 (defparameter *running-p* t)
 (let ((event (cffi:foreign-alloc '(:union al:event)))